 During August, the park’s weather is generally warm and sunny, which makes for great hiking conditions.
 The trails and roads in the park are almost always snow-free by August, providing you with plenty of choices for adventure.

-Keep in mind, however, that June through August are by and large the most popular times of year to visit Rocky Mountain.
+Keep in mind, however, that June through August is by and large the most popular time of year to visit Rocky Mountain.
 So, be sure to book your campsites well ahead of time to avoid disappointment.

 Also, late afternoon thunderstorms are very common in the park during the summer months, so be sure to bring your rain jacket and rain pants on every hike!